Cheranga/Demo.Containers.Customers.Api/README.md

 - [x] Modify the services to use the commands and queries
 - [x] Test commands and queries
 - [x] Use docker compose to run both API and the SQL server containers
+- [x] Mount volume to persist the data

 ## References